 Openfire is an open source real-time collaboration (instant messaging) server, built on the XMPP protocol and available for multiple platforms.
-This guide will help you get started with Openfire on your CentOS 5 Linux VPS.
+This guide will help you get started with Openfire on your CentOS 5 Linode.

 If you haven’t done so already, please follow the steps outlined in our getting started guide before following these instructions, and make sure your system is fully updated.
 Initial configuration steps will be performed through the terminal; please make sure you’re logged into your Linode as root via SSH.

 Openfire requires a Java runtime engine (JRE).
 This tutorial uses the version provided by Sun Microsystems.
 Please note that although alternate Java runtime engines are available, Openfire may not work well with them.